UIUC-iSchool-DataStories/is457_acuacg_spring2025/week10/lecture10p2.md

 notes:

-So, sometimes the amount of navigatability is chosen by our frame, but generally this is something we want to think carefully about and make specific choices when we can.
+So, sometimes the amount of navigability is chosen by our frame, but generally this is something we want to think carefully about and make specific choices when we can.

 I.e. we want to be very careful in deciding how much control do we want to give our audience in the exploration of the story?